vippsas/vipps-recurring-api/vipps-recurring-api.md

 | `PARTIALLY_REFUNDED`| A part of the captured amount has been refunded. | Yes. |
 | `RESERVED` | An initial charge with `transactionType` set to `RESERVE_CAPTURE` changes state to `CHARGED` when captured successfully. | Yes. |
 | `CANCELLED` | The charge has been cancelled. | Yes. |

+**IMPORTANT:** Vipps does not provide details about each charge attempt to the merchant, but helps the user to correct any problems in Vipps.
+This results in a _very_ high success rate for charges.

 ### Example charge flows